Welcome to our niche ideas directory where we list and briefly explain many niches for a new blog or website.

 Search volume and keyword difficulty score sources:

-All keyword search volume and keyword difficulty figures via Ahrefs.
+All keyword search volume and keyword difficulty figures are via Ahrefs.
 Please keep in mind that Ahrefs is likely not 100% accurate and therefore should be used as a guideline only.
 Moreover, I don’t offer keyword search volume for all the keywords in the niche.
 Just the main keyword.
 Each niche has hundreds or thousands or even tens of thousands of viable keywords so don’t decide on a niche by search volume for one seed keyword.

 I hope you find this niche ideas directory helpful.